jcasbin/jdbc-adapter/README.md

 JDBC Adapter is the [JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity) adapter for [jCasbin](https://github.com/casbin/jcasbin).
 With this library, jCasbin can load policy from JDBC supported database or save policy to it.

-Based on [Supported JDBC Drivers and Databases](https://docs.oracle.com/cd/E19226-01/820-7688/gawms/index.html), The current supported databases are:
+Based on [Supported JDBC Drivers and Databases](https://docs.oracle.com/cd/E19226-01/820-7688/gawms/index.html), The currently supported databases are:

 - MySQL
 - Java DB